 Keep in mind that slight variations in color are considered normal since computers display colors differently, and nobody can match colors exactly.

-If they’re not helpful, or refuse to answer you, you might have run into a scammer, which is becoming more common online.
+If they’re not helpful, or refuse to answer you, you might have run into a scammer, which is becoming more common on the Etsy platform and online in general.

-There are a lot of people setting up shops on Etsy, then disappearing with customers’ money and not shipping things the right way.
+There are a lot of people setting up shops on Etsy, then disappearing with customers’ money and not shipping things the right way, which obviously results in a bad user experience.

 I wrote an article about that here: Does Etsy Sell Fake Stuff?
 Pro Tips For Spotting Scammers.

-If this happens to you, you can file a claim through Etsy’s Purchase Protection, which you can access after you’ve messaged the seller.
+If this happens to you, as a last resort you can file a claim through Etsy’s Purchase Protection, which you can access after you’ve messaged the seller.

-If Etsy sees that the seller has been ignoring you, they’ll most likely refund for you.
+If Etsy Support sees that the seller has been ignoring you, they’ll most likely refund for you.

-If the item IS what was ordered, though, Etsy probably won’t refund it.
+If the item IS what was ordered, though, Etsy probably won’t refund it, because the Etsy policies have both buyer and seller protection in mind.
 Make sure to read the description before you order something!

 Can I buy things to try on, then send back the ones I don’t like?